GRADE 4 LESSON 2

 Introducing The Principal Theme

 The Manifestation of God is a very special Being, exalted above our comprehension.
-In the last lesson, (lesson 1) we spoke about all the wonderful activities that took place around the world to celebrate the Birth of Bahá’u’lláh over two hundred years ago.
+In the last lesson (lesson 1), we spoke about all the wonderful activities worldwide to celebrate the Birth of Bahá’u’lláh over two hundred years ago.

 We saw how, in every country, people are rejoicing in the knowledge that God has not left humanity alone, without direction and guidance, but has made His Will and Purpose known to us through His Supreme Manifestation.
 Bahá’u’lláh has given humanity all the teachings and principles we need to build a beautiful, peaceful, and united world.
 With each passing day, more and more people are inspired by Bahá’u’lláh’s vision of the future, and they want to know what they can do to help bring this vision into the world.